Center for Pediatric Gastroenterology and Nutrition

 Over three-quarters of a million people in the US have Crohn’s disease, and doctors diagnose over 30,000 new cases each year.
-If your child suffers from inflammation and irritation of the digestive tract, call or make an appointment online today at one of the seven locations of The Center for Pediatric Gastroenterology and Nutrition in the Southern and Western Chicago suburbs.
+If your child suffers from inflammation and irritation of the digestive tract, call or make an appointment online today at one of the seven locations of The Center for Pediatric Gastroenterology and Nutrition throughout Illinois.

 Crohn's disease is an inflammatory bowel disease.
 It is a chronic condition that affects parts of the gastrointestinal tract to become red and swollen.
 Although Crohn's disease can affect any part of the bowel, it's most commonly found at the end of your child's small intestine and the beginning of the large intestine.